chelle0425/DrainageSimulator/README.md

 The program outputs an appropriately scaled image file in which areas of high flow are brighter than those of low flow.

-Code takes about 1 min 30 to run for the demo file `DTM50.txt` (a 200x200 array DTM file)
+Code takes about 1 min 30 to run for the demo file `DTM50.txt` (a 200x200 DTM file)

 *Version 1.02*